 The promise that he would inherit the world did not come to Abraham or to his descendants through the law but through the righteousness of faith.

-Abraham's hoping against hope must have seemed odd, even to Sarah his wife.
-Whoever would think that this elderly couple would found a family and be the source of a great nation?
-Anyone without Abraham's faith would call his hope simply ridiculous.
-When a situation turns out to be humanly hopeless, we should recall Abraham's persevering hope.
+That Abraham contintued to hope must have seemed odd, even to Sarah his wife.
+Who would ever think that this elderly couple could give birth to a great nation?
+A person without Abraham's faith would call this hope ridiculous.
+When a situation seems humanly hopeless, we should recall Abraham and Sarah.

-Paul invites us to remember Abraham and to Sarah, so that God may have pity on us and turn our desert existence into more fruitful ways.
-Abraham himself never witnessed how marvellous this Promised Land would be.
+Paul calls us to "look to Abraham and to Sarah," so that the Lord may turn our barren existence into a paradise like Eden.
+Abraham himself never witnessed how marvellous this promised land would be.
 He saw only his son Isaac.
-In a way, Abraham's faith had to reach beyond death to the resurrection of the dead.
+Abraham's faith had to reach beyond his own death to the future of his people.
 For this reason Jesus appeals to the example of Abraham for belief in the resurrection.

-Declaring our belief today can be difficult because of the climate in which we live which is so often hostile to faith and religion, and our Catholic faith in particular.
-It is easy to become discouraged when there is so much hostile and negative press around.
-We can easily be cowed into silence and invisibility.
-The gospel today suggests that we must work to resist that temptation.
-It calls on us to declare ourselves for the Lord publicly and it promises help in doing that, the help of the Holy Spirit.
+Sharing our faith today can be difficult because of the climate in which we live which is so often hostile to religion, and our Catholic faith in particular.
+With so much hostile and negative media comment against the church, we can be cowed into silence and invisibility.
+But we need to resist that temptation and share our convictions with others in whatever way we can.
+For this we have the promise that the Holy Spirit will be with us.
 As Paul says, the Holy Spirit helps us in our weakness.
-We need to be open to a daily Pentecost in our lives so that we have the courage to declare for the Lord who gave himself entirely, even though it meant submitting to death on a cross.
+We need to keep on praying for the courage to be true to the Lord who gave himself for us, giving us life through his death on a cross.